wp-plugins/woocommerce-all-in-one-seo-pack/readme.txt

 === WooCommerce - All in One SEO Pack ===

-Contributors: Visser Labs
+Contributors: visser
 Donate link: http://www.visser.com.au/#donations
 Tags: woocommerce, mod, aioseop, all in one seo pack Requires at least: 2.9.2
 Tested up to: 3.2.1
-Stable tag: 1.0
+Stable tag: 1.1

 Manage All in One SEO Pack meta details for WooCommerce Products within the Add/Edit Products view within the WordPress Administration.